Tuesday, April 19, 2011

-We are getting too close to Osama Bin Laden, Mullah Omar and the rest as CIA chief outed by ISI and he is forced to leave
+We are getting too close to Osama Bin Laden, Mullah Omar and the rest as Pakistan Wants US to Halt Drone Strikes

-New and increased drone attacks come in Khyber, an area abutting Afghanistan’s Nangahar province, that’s been notably drone-free.
-It has become an area for militants fleeing military action in South Waziristan.
-They also bring the drone-strike tally for this year up to 113, more than twice last year’s 53 strikes.
+As we discussed, new and increased drone attacks came in Khyber, an area abutting Afghanistan’s Nangahar province, that was notably drone-free.
+It had become an area for militants fleeing military action in South Waziristan.
+They also brought the drone-strike tally for last year up to 113, more than twice the 53 strikes the year before.
 But those figures don’t begin to tell the whole story.

 A United Nations report urged Obama to rein in the drones, restricting them to attacks on the senior most militants.
 He did the opposite.
 Most are against the drones but I am not as long as civilian harm is minimized or preferably negated.
 The new area we have been in is supposed to be used by militants only.
 I have to believe we are starting to hit the top of Al Qaeda and the Taliban where some in the ISI have strong bonds.